qqiumax/qqiumax.github.io/subscribe/README.md

-# Subsribe to hear the important updates!
+# Subscribe to hear the important updates!
 ## I promise I will NOT share it with any associations, and will not send more than 3 mails per month.
 ## Google form for subscribe:
 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeSb3Gkf6D1OV2wodMGrZGpNHIPdug9fxF7dDooa0-EUWwRHw/viewform?embedded=true" width="640" height="415" frameborder="0" marginheight="0" marginwidth="0">Loading</iframe>